aws-samples/cost-optimizer-for-amazon-appstream2/README.md

 # Cost Optimizer for Amazon AppStream 2.0
-The Cost Optimizer for Amazon AppStream 2.0 monitors your AppStream 2.0 image builders and notifies you and/or stops them when they are active for longer than specified thresholds.
+The Cost Optimizer for Amazon AppStream 2.0 monitors your AppStream 2.0 app block builders and image builders, and notifies you and/or stops them when they are active for longer than specified thresholds.

 ## Automated deployment
 This AWS CloudFormation template deploys the Cost Optimizer for Amazon AppStream 2.0 solution on the AWS Cloud.